Frequently Asked Questions

 The LSAT will be administered on:

-We recommend the test dates in June, October and December.
+We recommend the test dates in June, September and December.
+KU will also accept LSAT scores from February 2015.
+June 2015 scores will only be considered if space is still available.
 KU will consider LSAT scores up to 5 years old.
 For more information and to register for the LSAT, visit www.lsac.org.

 How can I prepare for the LSAT?